tim-minter/watson-assistant-utilisation-control/README.md

 15. We have a dialogue that will call the checkUsage API and enter the folder below that node only if the result is false (and display a welcome message).
 If the result is true, or anything else, a different message will be displayed and nothing else will happen.
 16. Next we will update the NodeRED flow so that it returns true or false (we can set this manually for now) so we can test this out.
 Delete your original NodeRED flow and import [this one](https://github.com/tim-minter/watson-assistant-utilisation-control/blob/main/trueFalseFlow.json).
 It should look like the image below.
 Remember to **Deploy** the flow in NodeRED (top right red button).
 When called, this flow will return **false**.
 If you'd like to return **true** disconnect the link between the **Set to false** node and **API Response** node and add a connection between the **Set to true** and **API Response** node, and remember to **Deploy** the flow in NodeRED (top right red button).
 17. To test this out go back to your Watson Assistant and click the **Try it** button at the top right of the page.
 This should return "Usage limit has been exceeded, please purchase more capacity."
 Edit the nodeRED flow as above to return **true** and test again by clicking the **Clear** link at the top off the **Try it out** window.
-18. Thi is all great and now we need to set up the API so it acually logs the customer_ids and user_ids and returns true or false based on counting these up.

 ![Manually set True False Flow ](https://github.com/tim-minter/watson-assistant-utilisation-control/blob/main/trueFalseFlow.png)

+18. This is all great and now we need to set up the API so it actually logs the customer_ids and user_ids and returns true or false based on counting these up.

 [Document being created - please check back in a few days]